Subscribe to updates

 Council - Wednesday, 19th November, 2025 7.00 p.m.

-November 19, 2025 View on council website Watch video of meeting Read transcript (Professional subscription required)Summary
+November 19, 2025 Council View on council website Watch video of meeting Read transcript (Professional subscription required)Summary

-The council was asked to consider the submission of the Tower Hamlets Local Plan 2023-2038 to the Secretary of State for Examination in Public.
-The 9.1a Local Plan Submission to the Secretary of State document outlines a strategic vision for growth across the borough, including policies on housing, the environment, design, employment, town centres, community infrastructure, biodiversity, connectivity, and waste management.
+The Council debated and ultimately approved the submission of the draft Tower Hamlets Local Plan 2023-2038 to the Secretary of State for examination in public.
+This plan, which has been in development for several years and undergone extensive public consultation, sets out a strategic vision for growth across the borough, aiming to deliver over 52,000 homes by 2038.
+It includes policies on housing, environment, design, employment, town centres, community infrastructure, biodiversity, connectivity, and waste.

 Petitions